 enforce_gtid_consistency=ON.
 These settings are not the defaults.
 GTID-based replication is required for Group Replication, which uses global transaction identifiers to track the transactions that have been committed on every server instance in the group.
 See Section 17.1.3, “Replication with Global Transaction Identifiers”.

 Replication Information Repositories.
 Set

-mysql.slave_relay_log_infosystem tables.
-This ensures the Group Replication plugin has consistent recoverability and transactional management of the replication metadata.
-From MySQL 8.0.2, these options are set to
+mysql.slave_relay_log_infosystem tables to ensure the Group Replication plugin has consistent recoverability and transactional management of the replication metadata.
+See Section 18.104.22.168, “Replication Metadata Repositories”.

 Transaction Write Set Extraction.
 Set

 transaction_write_set_extraction=XXHASH64so that while collecting rows to log them to the binary log, the server collects the write set as well.
 In MySQL 8.0, this setting is the default, and from MySQL 8.0.26, the use of the system variable is deprecated.
 The write set is based on the primary keys of each row and is a simplified and compact view of a tag that uniquely identifies the row that was changed.
 Group Replication uses this information for conflict detection and certification on all group members.

 default_table_encryptionto the same value on all group members.
 Default schema and tablespace encryption can be either enabled (